PythonRSAS/pythonrsas.github.io/_posts/2022-07-21-1-Commercial-real-estate-and-risks.md

 4. Interest rates
    Floating rate loans will suffer a lot more in a rising inflationary enviroment.

    IO (interest-only) loans may have higher risks as well.
 IO loans do not pay down principal overtime.
 And the final payment is a balloon payment.
 If borrower cannot refinance at affordable terms then there is a strong default risk.
+Loans with large balloon payments can be distressed when maturity dates are near.

 5. Lease tems
    While hotel property type has an immediate response to macroeconomic shocks and disasters (e.g., 9/11 terror attack, Covid pandemic), offices and industrial property types often have long term leases, some are well over 10 years, and will show a lagged response to stress.